frconor-ebook/meditations/_posts/2025-02-27-purity-of-the-heart.md

 ---
 layout: homily
-title: "Purity of the Hear"
+title: "Purity of the Heart"
 ---

 By Fr.
 Conor Donnelly